Hpauric/hpauric.github.io/_drafts/2017-08-12-All-About-Controllers.md

 > This @model directive allows you to access the list of movies that the controller passed to the view

+### `ActionLink` Method

 `Html.ActionLink`

 The `Html` object is a helper that's exposed using a property on the `System.Web.Mvc.WebViewPage base` class.
-The ActionLink method of the helper makes it easy to dynamically generate HTML hyperlinks that link to action methods on controllers.
+The `ActionLink` method of the helper makes it easy to dynamically generate HTML hyperlinks that link to action methods on controllers.

 ```csharp
 @Html.ActionLink("Edit", "Edit", new { id=item.ID })
 ```

-The second argument is the name of the action method to invoke (In this case, the Edit action)

-The final argument is an **anonymous object** that generates the route data (in this case, the ID of 4).
+arguments
+string linkText
+string actionName (this is the method name unless otherwise specified) string controllerName OR object routeValues

 The default route (established in App_Start\RouteConfig.cs) takes the URL pattern {controller}/{action}/{id}